Administration of medication procedures

 Record-keeping requirements

-Refer to Functional Retention and Disposal Authority: FA387 (PDF 106 KB) for information on retaining and disposing of records.
+Refer to the Primary and secondary education (FA387) (PDF 246 KB) retention and disposal authority for information on retaining and disposing of records.

 Standard forms and letters have been developed to support the administration of medications in schools.
 Refer to Individual health support planning (forms and letters section).

 Once a request has been approved, schools will need to register the student’s name, medicine type, dose and instructions in the department’s approved online system.
-Alternatively, staff may use a Record of Administration of Medications (DOCX 266 KB) form may be used.
+Alternatively, the Record of Administration of Medications (DOCX 266 KB) form may be used.

 After administering medication, the student’s medication record will need to be updated.